-The effect of a DUI charge
+The effects of a DUI charge

 In Georgia, a DUI conviction can result in a lengthy jail sentence, depending on your record, and loss of your driving privileges.
-The effects of a DUI conviction can follow you for the rest of your life, impeding your ability to take advantage of future personal and professional opportunities.
+The consequences of a DUI can follow you for the rest of your life, impeding your ability to take advantage of future personal and professional opportunities.
 You can trust our Coweta County drunk driving attorneys to protect your freedom and your future.